BGSharathChandra/Simple-Calculator-for-2-numbers-Website/README.md

 This is a Simple Calculator for two Numbers with limited functions Which are Addition,Subtraction,Multiplication and Division.
 The Website will had add,Subtract,Divide and Multiply the Two Numbers given.

-TO CHECK THE WEBSITE CLICK ON THIS LINK About
+TO CHECK THE WEBSITE CLICK ON THIS LINK About https://bgsharathchandra.github.io/Simple-Calculator-for-2-numbers-Website/ WHICH IS HOSTED BY GITHUB PAGES
-This is Simple Calculator with Minimum Function and CSS.TO Check the live Code click on this link https://bgsharathchandra.github.io/Simple-Calculator-for-2-numbers-Website/ WHICH IS HOSTED BY GITHUB PAGES